steeleduncan/cix/Readme.md

-**🚧Please note that Cix is very new.
-I use it for my own projects, but take care using it for yours!🚧**
+**🚧 Cix is very new.
+I use it for my own projects, but take care using it for yours! 🚧**

 # Cix - A minimal CI for Nix